Center-For-Complex-Systems-Science/causationentropy/docs/source/index.rst

    :align: center

 Welcome to the Causation Entropy documentation!
-This library provides tools for analyzing causal relationships using entropy-based methods.
+This library provides tools for analyzing causal relationships using information-theory based methods.

 .. note::
    This is an active project.
-Check our `GitHub repository <https://github.com/kslote1/causationentropy>`_ for the latest updates.
+Check our `GitHub repository <https://github.com/Center-For-Complex-Systems-Science/causationentropy>`_ for the latest updates.

 Quick Start